 If you are new to photography, start with something cheap that comes with a hook that you can fix more weight to.
 The annoying thing about tripods is that weight = stability, but no one wants to carry a lot of extra weight.
 Many will include a hook so you can fix a backpack or something heavy to it for this purpose.

-Follow the link for a good starter tripod.
+This Amazon basic tripod is a good starter tripod.
 It is easy to use and has everything you need at a minimal investment.
 It will break, I can almost promise you that, but it will hopefully last you long enough so that when you are ready to invest more money, you have a better idea of your personal needs from a tripod.

 Circular Polarizing Filter aka CPL